sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 ---

-## 🔍 From STR to SNP: Increasing Resolution
+## 🔍 How SNPs Enhance the Statistical Power of Kinship Inference

 SNP-based panels address many of the intrinsic limitations of STR markers.
 While STRs are informative but limited in number, **Single Nucleotide Polymorphisms (SNPs)** are extremely abundant, allowing the construction of panels with **thousands of loci distributed across the genome**.